Academic IELTS Writing task 1 Sample 89 - The graph below shows the unemployment rates in the US and Japan

 [ Written by - Ha Nguyen Nguyen ]

 The given line graph compares the unemployment rates in the USA and Japan from March 1993 to March 1999.
 As an overall trend, the USA succeeded to decrease its unemployment rate over the time while the scenario was completely reverse in Japan despite its initial ignorable rate of unemployment.

 As can be seen from the given illustration, the unemployment rate in the USA was just over 7% in March 1993 while it was less than 2.5% in Japan.
 However, this rate kept on decreasing in the USA while it went up in Japan.
 In two years, the percentage of jobless Americans fall to just below 5.5% while it increased in Japan and stood at 3.0% at the same time.
 The opposite trend of the line graph depicts that unemployment rate in the USA gradually declined while increased in the case of Japan.
-The rates of joblessness in these two countries intersected each other in between March 1998 and March 1999 when the unemployment rate in both countries was just about 4.5%.
+The rates of joblessness in these two countries intersected between March 1998 and March 1999 when the unemployment rate in both countries was just about 4.5%.
 At the end of 1998, the percentage of unemployment among the Americans became less than that of Japan.
 The data presents that jobless people’s percentage in the USA was just above 4.0 in 1999 while this rate in Japan reached to over 4.5% which was more than double than the initial rate of their unemployment.